Slater Young: Pinoy Big Brother: Unlimited

-Slater Young officially launched his career by winning the reality show Pinoy Big Brother: Unlimited.
-Young was dubbed as "The Hotshot Engineer of Cebu" and was also part of the first batch that entered the house.
+Young was eventually selected and entered the reality show as part of the first batch that entered the house.
+He became known as the "The Hotshot Engineer of Cebu".
 On Day 155 – the Big Night at the Grandstand (March 31, 2012), he was proclaimed as the show's first male Big Winner of a Pinoy Big Brother regular season.
 He garnered a total of 40.02% of votes with 18.58% lead from 2nd Big Placer, Pamu Pamorada.

+Post-Big Brother

 Weeks after his winning, Young made several guest appearances in the network and with the premier of the new season of Pinoy Big Brother only a week after his victory, speculations rose that he is pressured of debuting quickly to the entertainment industry.
 On April 13, Young played his first acting role as a guest star in the series finale of E-Boy opposite Jessy Mendiola.
 On April 28, Young continued his acting stint via the drama anthology Maalaala Mo Kaya as Andrei with veteran actress, Dimples Romana, and PBB: Unlimited's 4th Big Placer, Paco Evangelista.

-However, despite Young's retirement in entertainment career. he is known for being of one of the most popular influencers in the country.
-Young has gained over 600K followers and counting on his Instagram.
-He usually posts contents regarding to engineering, life lessons, and so much more in said social media platform.
-Young as well was called by Big Brother in various seasons to be a guest.
+Young has since retired from showbiz and decided to focus on his own business, manufacturing lightweight concrete called LiteBlock.

+Engineering career

+Young was involved in the designing of the mountainside condominum The Rise at Monterrazas in Cebu City a project that raised concerns of flooding by environmental groups.
+The project also won the Architizer A+ jury award in 2024.